Searching for long time scales without fine tuning: Spectral distribution for the Gaussian Orthogonal Ensemble with eigenvalue constraints

-For completeness, we sketch here the well-known derivation of the spectral density for random matrices drawn from the Gaussian Orthogonal Ensemble~\cite{wigner_on_1951, dyson_threefold_1962, dyson_brownianmotion_1962}.
+For completeness, we sketch here the derivation of the spectral density for random matrices drawn from the Gaussian Orthogonal Ensemble~\cite{wigner_on_1951, dyson_threefold_1962, dyson_brownianmotion_1962}, subject to constraints on the eigenvalues.
 Excellent pedagogical discussions can be found in Refs~\cite{marino_number_2016, livan_introduction_2018}.
-These same methods allow us to derive the spectral densities in all the other cases that we consider in the main text.
+These methods allow us to derive the spectral densities in all cases that we consider in the main text.